 It is difficult to forget this photo with Saddam Hussian from the first Gulf War.
 This is similar to how vendors react when faced with being put in a position to contradict SAP.

 It is important to keep up appearances.

-Through recent research, we have correlated a number of statements made by both SAP consultants and SAP vendors that show a pattern to another historical antecedent.
+Through recent research, we have correlated some statements made by both SAP consultants and SAP vendors that show a pattern to another historical antecedent.